Attack marketing

-Also known as guerrilla marketing or ambush marketing, attack marketing is a form of marketing that incorporates a series of creative and strategic techniques used to build and maintain public awareness surrounding a person, place, product, or event.
+Attack marketing is a form of marketing that incorporates a series of creative and strategic techniques used to build and maintain public awareness surrounding a person, place, product, or event.
 Attack marketing utilizes the power of social interactions to execute non-traditional marketing campaigns that drive sales, increase name awareness and create long-term buzz around a specific business.

 Attack marketing is used by many marketing, advertising, public relations and promotional event marketing agencies to promote popular worldwide brands and events.
 Attack marketing can be tailored to fit marketing programs of all budgets, small and large.

 History

 Attack marketing was traditionally used by bootstrapped businesses looking for cheaper forms of advertising.
 As the marketing industry evolved, engaging consumers who had been bombarded with duplicated advertisements became difficult.

 The innovation of non-traditional marketing, such as attack marketing, gained greater popularity.
 Currently, attack marketing is prominently used to promote small businesses as well as larger brands such as Nike, Coca-Cola, Disney, Mars and more.